 Theracell is trying to regrow hair via cell-based hair regeneration.
 They state that they will isolate stem cells from 10-20 follicles and use 3-D culturing to increase their numbers significantly prior to injecting them into the scalp as pre-follicular units.
 I wonder if their 3-D culturing method is similar to that developed by the renowned Colin Jahoda?

-Although their cell-based hair regeneration page linked above did not specifically mention dermal papilla cells, the company is culturing dermal papilla cells and states so on their Therapeutic Areas page.
+Although their cell-based hair regeneration page linked above did not specifically mention dermal papilla cells, the company is culturing dermal papilla cells per other parts of their website.
 They also list the name of their hair regeneration product as TC-RBD-5131, with “RBD” standing for Regenerative BioDermatology.
 The company is involved in a few other areas of medicine besides dermatology.

 Perhaps I am being a bit too discerning, but on Theracell’s home page, I was quite surprised to see the word “Careers” in the top upper right spelled as “Carreers”.
 Quite a few photos on the site are not loading, while there are various other typos and inconsistencies.
 I would not be surprised if the company currently has few employees and limited funding as is often the case with some of the newer companies that I have covered on this blog.